Sumana Amarasinghe: Personal life

 Sumana was born on 21 February 1948 in Ranawana, Katugastota, Kandy, Sri Lanka, as the second child in a family with six siblings.
 Her father worked in the Inland Revenue Department.
 Since her family could not stay in Kandy, they came to Colombo and stayed in a rented house in Mt.
 Lavinia.
 She first went to the Mount Lavinia Buddhist Girls' College and later to Kalubowila Buddhaghosha Maha Vidyalaya.
 She has one sister and four brothers.

 Amarasinghe was married to Roy de Silva, who was also a renowned actor and director.
 She met de Silva during the 1969 film Hathara Peraliya.
 The wedding was celebrated on 30 August 1975.
-The couple had two children.
+The couple had no children.

 De Silva died on 30 June 2018 while treated for a heart attack at Sri Jayawardenepura General Hospital.
 His remains were buried on 2 July 2018 at Borella Cemetery.

 In 2014, Amarasinghe was admitted to the hospital due to sudden illness.
-During her tour to India for a film, she is known to have had a drink which contained a poison.
+During her tour to India for a film, she is known to have had a drink which contained a germ.
 It has affected her liver as well as her heart.
-At one point her heart even stopped.
-This germ has not entered her brain and she recovered slowly.
-She worked at her own beauty shop, Salon Sumana.
+At one point her heart even stopped but she was able to recover slowly.

-As a livelihood, she ran 'Salon Sumana' beauty salons in all three cities, Moratuwa, Thalahena and Rajagiriya.
-Then all this had to be closed due to she could not stay in the salon and a lot of problems arose.
-All three salons closed during Roy's lifetime.
+She was the owner of two beauty salons.

 Amarasinghe died on 5 June 2022 at the age of 74 while receiving treatment at the Sri Jayewardenepura Hospital due to a sudden illness.